dace.transformation.interstate package

 - Parameters:

-graph – SDFGState object in which the match was found.
+SDFGState) – SDFGState object in which the match was found.candidate – A mapping between node IDs returned from

 permissive – Whether transformation should run in permissive mode.